Top 8 Paris Walks

 2. Walk through the Latin Quarter and the Luxembourg gardens

-One of the top 5 Paris walks includes walking through the Latin quarter and the Luxembourg gardens.
+Another fun thing to do in Paris is walking through the Latin quarter and the Luxembourg gardens.
 This is one of the most charming and romantic neighborhoods in Paris, with images seen in the postcards and films.

 Start from Ile de la Cité where the famous Notre Dame Cathedral is located.
 Notre Dame is one of the most famous and beautiful gothic cathedrals in the world and was completed in the 14th century.
 It is the monument that represents medieval Paris.